Lewis & ClarkCollege of Arts & Sciences

-Composition Major
+Composition

 Lewis & Clark strongly believes that there is no better place for young composers than in a liberal arts setting.
-Composers are women and men with hungry minds, who live for the collection and synthesis of knowledge, and for insight into the humanity of the audience and art they serve.
+Composers are individuals with hungry minds, who live for the collection and synthesis of knowledge, and for insight into the humanity of the audience and art they serve.
 Studies in the classics, the social sciences, the physical sciences, mathematics, the contemporary humanities, and the allied arts contribute to individuals of real distinction: not mere musicians, but great and deep human beings.

 Your First Year